 I have already shared a couple of them on this blog ( links shared in the post ahead).
 Today I am sharing another very easy Indian style Garbanzo bean curry recipe- Chickpea spinach curry which is one of my favorite too.

-It’s filling, comforting, and is healthier than a normal chickpea curry because of spinach used in it.
+It’s filling, comforting, and is healthier than a normal chickpea curry because of the spinach used in it.

 Type of beans to use